tvpian/Maze_Runner/README.md

 # Maze Runner
 ## Description
-In this ROS2 based implementation, a turtlebot3 performs autonomous waypoint navigation based on the realtime poses of the colored parts present in the gazebo world.
+In this ROS2-based implementation, a turtlebot3 performs autonomous waypoint navigation based on the real-time poses of the colored parts present in the gazebo world.

 ## Dependencies
 - ROS2 Galactic